 Suggested by: Sarah of Live, Dream, Discover

-Coyoacan and San Angel were both independent villages until the mid 20th-century, when Mexico City’s expansion transformed them into urban neighborhoods.
+Coyoacan and San Angel were both independent villages until the mid-20th-century when Mexico City’s expansion transformed them into urban neighborhoods.
 Today, they offer an easy and pleasant retreat from the busy center of the capital.

-Coyoacan is the quieter, less touristy of the two, with tree-lined cobblestone streets, sidewalk cafes, museums and colonial churches.
+Coyoacan is the quieter, less touristy of the two, with tree-lined cobblestone streets, sidewalk cafes, museums, and colonial churches.
 I definitely recommend you take the time to visit the Frida Kahlo Museum, aka the Blue House, and the San Juan Bautista Cathedral.

-San Angel is picture perfect, with narrow streets lined with colorful buildings and an abundance of flowers.
+San Angel is picture-perfect, with narrow streets lined with colorful buildings and an abundance of flowers.
 There is also a thriving art scene.
 On Saturdays, the beautiful Plaza de San Jacinto turns into a vibrant art bazaar.

-Coyoacan and San Angel are not well served by public transit, so taxi and Uber are the best ways to get to these neighborhoods.
+Coyoacan and San Angel are not well served by public transit, so taxis and Uber are the best ways to get to these neighborhoods.
 Once there, you will find walking the best way to get around.
 The walk from one neighborhood to the other is beautiful and takes about an hour.